tangllty/kite/README.md

 ## Contributing

-If you have any questions, suggestions, or find bugs, please submit an [Issues](https://github.com/tangllty/jkorm/issues/new) or provide a [Pull Request](https://github.com/tangllty/jkorm/pull/new) to help improve the project.
+If you have any questions, suggestions, or find bugs, please submit an [Issues](https://github.com/tangllty/kite/issues/new) or provide a [Pull Request](https://github.com/tangllty/kite/pull/new) to help improve the project.

 ## License

-jkorm uses the MIT license.
-For more details, please refer to [LICENSE](https://github.com/tangllty/jkorm/blob/master/LICENSE) files.
+Kite uses the MIT license.
+For more details, please refer to [LICENSE](https://github.com/tangllty/kite/blob/master/LICENSE) files.

 ## Discussion Group